 - Hankook Ventus S1 Evo 3

 Currently, the design of EV wheel and tyre depends on the size of the brake system and wheel arch of petrol or diesel equivalent vehicles.
 A question on everyone’s mind is the longer-term consideration of how tyres will adapt to cars being designed as EVs from the start rather than versions of petrol or diesel counterparts.

 With all that in mind, future designers will likely create a larger and narrower wheel and tyre combination.
 Whatever happens with designing electric vehicle tyres Elite Garages will keep you updated on all the important changes.

-If you need a tyre change, vehicle service, MOT, wheel alignment or free vehicle safety check, look no further than Elite Garages.
+If you need a tyre change, petrol, diesel, hybrid or electric vehicle service, MOT, wheel alignment or free vehicle safety check, look no further than Elite Garages.
 Our country-wide locations offer top quality workmanship and a wide range of services.
 For more information on electric vehicle tyres, or if you have any questions, contact us today.